 -Paint a floor that's seen better days with white floor paint.
 It will bounce light and be easy to clean up.

 -Use lots of soft white and cream and grey throws and pillows to encourage rest and relaxation in comfort.

 -Stack fluffy white towels in the bathroom for an immediate "spa..hhhh" feeling.

 Convinced but not sure what white to choose?
-As a BONUS, I've created a free guide to choosing the right white paint.
+Then you'll want to download my free guide to choosing the right white paint.

 If you found this post valuable please Pin and Share it!
 Thanks.